bcgov/mds/services/core-web/README.md

 Any developer who is unable or unwilling to apply the formatting on-save is asked to either use the provided npm scripts to format their code before each commit or to ensure that the git hooks are running.
-The provided git hooks will automatically lint and format on-commit.
-They will also run the relevant tests on-push.

 See the usage guide below for more information on manual formatting.